sternmotor/hotkeys/README.md

-# Desktop Hotkey Guideline
+# Desktop Hotkey Proposal
 Keyboard shortcut proposal for easy-to-learn, quick, mouse-free access with hands on keyboard under MacOS, Linux Desktops and Windows.

 ## Description
 Basically, all keyboard shortcuts listed here are just proposals.
 These have to be implemented in the MacOS/Linux/Windows Desktop.

 There is some effort put in finding key combos which do not interfere with genuine setup under MacOS/Linux/Windows, but some adjustments may have to be taken.
-For example the unified approach to have `WIN/CMD` + `Cursor Keys` resize and move windows does not work under macOS where `CMD` + `Cursor Keys` cycles through desktop spaces.
-This can be switched to `CTRL` + `Cursor Keys` easily - just do it in case you happen to work on MacOS and linux desktop.
+For example the unified approach to have `WIN/CMD`+`Cursor Keys` resize and move windows does not work under macOS where `CMD`+`Cursor Keys` cycles through desktop spaces.
+This can be switched to `CTRL`+`Cursor Keys` easily - just do it in case you happen to work on MacOS and linux desktop.

 All gestures which look too hard to learn easly are left out.